-The Department for Education have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+We adhere to the Department for Education's remit: “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 At St George’s these values are reinforced regularly and in the following ways:

 Mutual respect is at the heart of our values.
 Children learn that their behaviour has an effect on their own rights and those of others.
-All members of the school community treat each other with respect.
+All members of the school community are expected to treat each other with respect.

 St George’s is a diverse school and we actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
 Our multicultural activities illustrate our commitment to exploring our diverse school community.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 The children visit places of worship that are important to different faiths.
-Our 6 school values are: hope, peace, koinonia, trust endurance and wisdom.
+Our 6 school values are: Respect; Kindness; Creativity; Forgiveness; Friendship and Honesty.